4.23.2011

 I haven't had any specific lessons, axioms, maxims, come to mind that I want to write about lately, so I'm just going to write and see where it gets me.
 I feel less adequate to teach people how to live these days, but I'd like to think that there's still value to my experiences.

-One thing that has been on my mind is how hard it is to honestly share feel about what's going on around us.
+One thing that has been on my mind is how hard it is to honestly share how I feel about what's going on around us.
 Emotional reservation is good sometimes; a lot of what I feel in any given moment has little meaning and value.
 But I also get the feeling as if we're all just being emotional spies, pulling the wool over each other's eyes to keep our true emotional identities hidden. like I said: not always bad.
 I'm careful about before whom I cast my pearls... please disregard that I'm blogging my feelings for the wide, wide world right now.
 Then again, maybe you shouldn't. look at me, emotionally opening up...

 Alright, here's the deal: I'm going to try to be more honest with how I feel.
 Not just here, but in the real, real world of people too.
 Maybe not so much what I "feel" about things, which is usually just an excuse for people to be critical and brutal, but how things make me feel.
 I'd like people to know where I stand emotionally.